DarpanBeri/Parsers-using-Flex-Bison/README.md

 #### Known Deficiencies and Bugs:

-    * The lexical defininiton of ID considers numbers as ID.
-Example, 666 is a valid ID.
     * The program considers 'ID;' as valid ID.
 Example, one + delta; is valid.

 #### Lessons Learned: